marcelino-borges/covid-challenge/README.md

-# covid-challenge
+# About

-Game made in 2 weeks, as a challenge about Covid-19.
+- Game developed in C++ and blueprints for a job selection.
+- Endless runner, subway surfer like